VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Introduction

 For constitutive law inference, OmniPhysGS~\cite{OmniPhysGS} introduces constitutive Gaussians, which assign a suitable constitutive law to each Gaussian kernel from an expert-designed constitutive set.
 However, such a predefined set often fails to capture the full diversity of real-world physical behaviors.
-NeuMA~\cite{NeuMA} learns neural constitutive laws to align with visual observations.
-Despite their effectiveness, these laws are represented as a black-box formulation, lacking interpretability, and thus making them difficult for humans to understand.
+NeuMA~\cite{NeuMA} learns neural constitutive laws from visual observations.
+Despite its effectiveness, it has notable limitations: 1) The learned laws are black-box representations, which lack interpretability and are difficult for humans and LLMs to understand; 2) Due to the lack of physical inductive biases, neural networks tend to mechanically reconstruct visual observations instead of modeling the underlying dynamics, resulting in overfitting and poor generalization.